 Download the certificate.
 A popup will appear in the top right corner of your screen.

-Open your Dashboard in V2 Cloud and go to SSO connectors and select Configure a new identity provider.
+Open your Dashboard in V2 Cloud and go to SSO connectors and select Add a new SAML connector.

-Select Action on the right of the new Identity provider you created and Link or Unlink VM.
+Select Action on the right of the new Identity provider you created and Link VMs.
 Select the VM of your choice and then Submit.
 You can link more than 1 VM if needed.

-Select Action on the right again and View SP configuration.
+Select Action on the right again and Display SP configuration.
 Keep this page open.

 Go back to the JumpCloud page you kept open in STEP 6 and fill out the fields with the information from STEP 10 as shown below.
 Enter /cloud/ in the Default Relay State field.